paylike/entities-api-docs/README.md

 ## Relationships

-Relationships are way to specify how two entities may be related.
+Relationships are a way to describe how two entities are related.

 ### Create a relationship